printfoo/pytorch-tutorials/README.md

 ## PyTorch Tutorials

 PyTorch Tutorials: https://pytorch.org/tutorials
-This repo goes through the same tutorial, but with more detailed personal comments.
+This repo goes through the same tutorial, but with:
+- some code refactored for easy understanding,
+- more detailed personal comments.